 First and foremost I wanted free eBooks.
 I wanted to download reader software for my PC and handhelds to view my free eBooks.
 Like most internet users, free is the best choice for downloads.
-Of course free books means anything in the public domain and out of copyright; the “classics” as we like to call them.
+Of course, free books mean anything in the public domain and out of copyright; the “classics” as we like to call them.

 My journey began like so many others with a trip to Google.
 Since my Pocket PC already had Microsoft Reader installed, I searched for that and found quite a bit, beginning with Microsoft’s Reader site.
 From there I downloaded and installed the new Microsoft Reader 2.0 for Windows PCs.
 It’s also available for Pocket PC 2002, but I wasn’t lucky enough to have that version.
 A little more perusing of the site revealed free eBooks offered on a rotating basis from Microsoft’s site; this required you to “activate” your version of Microsoft Reader.
 Activation ties up to four devices to a Microsoft Passport account and allows these devices to read purchased eBooks.
 This way you can’t download an eBook and offer it on Morpheus, where I’ve seen quite a bit of Pocket PC software.
 As well several other sites were listed such as and Amazon.